RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

 ```
 ***

-This line is what makes the plug-in be listed under Verification in the Options or in the Project (Template) Settings dialog box of <Var:ProductName>.
+This line is what makes the plug-in be listed under Verification in the Options or in the Project (Template) Settings dialog box of Var:ProductName.
 This class needs to implement the interfaces listed below:

 * [IGlobalVerifier](../../api/verification/Sdl.Verification.Api.IGlobalVerifier.yml)